Family Missions Committee’s

 Click Here to request a Stephen Minister

-Music and Prayer hosted by the Prayer Team on the second Tuesday of each month from 7:00 to 8:00pm.
-Join us for Fellowship afterward and enjoy a complimentary coffee from HeBrews Coffee House.
+Music, Prayer & Scripture hosted by the Prayer Team on the second Tuesday of each month from 7:00 to 8:00 pm in the Worship Center.

 Prayer at the Western Wall